lutris/lutris/docs/installers.rst

 directives should be used carefully, only adding them when absolutely necessary to run a game.

-``restore_gamma``: If the game doesn't restore the correct gamma on exit, you can use this option to call xgamma and reset the default values.
-This option won't work on Wayland.
-Example: ``restore_gamma: true``

-``terminal``: Run the game in a terminal if the game is a text based one.
-Do not use this option to get the console output of the game, this will result in a broken installer. **Only use this option for text based games.**

 ``env``: Sets environment variables before launching a game and during install.
 Do not **ever** use this directive to enable a framerate counter.
 Do not use this directive to override Wine DLLs.
 Variable substitution is available in